vincentclaes/stepview/README.md

 # StepView

-Visualize a summary of all your stepfunctions in the terminal for multiple AWS profiles.
+Visualize a summary of all your AWS Stepfunctions in the terminal over different accounts, over different regions.

 ![stepview](./assets/stepview.png)